 - Homework support and independent learning resources

-- Financial support for: music tuition; sports coaching; access to school events such as visits that may
+- Financial support for: music tuition; enrichment activities; access to school events such as visits that may

 - Mentoring and advice for students in this group, in order to raise aspirations and remove barriers to

 - Close liaison with parents/carers, sharing concerns and celebrating successes